Quickly fix your “MacBook keyboard not working” issue

 Since the smallest amount of debris can cause issues in your typing experience, make sure you spray the compressed air from different angles to cover all ground and consider other special tools to help with the cleaning process.

-2. Check your keyboard layout settings
+2. Adjust your keyboard layout

 Hardware issues can be a pain, but what if your Apple keyboard is not working because of a simple layout configuration issue?
 To check whether this is the case: